pwyoung/nomaj/README.md

 cd /home/$USER/git/nomaj/tests/unit-tests/module-vagrant
 # Go into the directory for the component nomaj set up for us
 cd ./build/vagrant
+# Run a command against the component, in this case "vagrant"
 vagrant status
 ```